Achintya-Chatterjee/Screenshot-App/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+## Usage
+Enter the URL of the web page you want to capture in the input field provided.

+Click on the "Generate Screenshots" button to initiate the screenshot capture process.

+While the screenshots are being generated, a loading spinner will be displayed.

+Once the screenshots are generated, they will be displayed in both mobile and desktop views.

+## Additional Features

+Responsive Design: The Screenshot App is designed to be responsive, ensuring a seamless user experience across different devices.

+User-friendly Interface: The application provides a simple and intuitive interface for users to easily capture screenshots.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.